oracle/cluster-api-provider-oci/docs/src/gs/create-mhc-workload-cluster.md

 Another approach is to install MHC after the cluster is up and healthy (aka Day-2 Operation).
 This can prevent machine remediation while setting up the cluster.

+Adding the MHC to either control-plane or machine is a multistep process.
+The steps are run on specific clusters (e.g. management cluster, workload cluster):
+1. Update the spec for future instances (management cluster)
+2. Add label to existing nodes (workload cluster)
+3. Add the MHC (management cluster)

 ### Add control-plane MHC

+#### Update control plane spec
 We need to add the `controlplane.remediation` label to the `KubeadmControlPlane`.

 Create a file named `control-plane-patch.yaml` that has this content: